car insurance switzerland tips save money

 4. Choose a higher insurance deductible

-How often do you actually use your partial casco or full casco insurance?
-If you rarely or never use it, and you only want financial protection from major expenses, then you can save a lot of money by choosing a high car insurance deductible.
-The higher the deductible, the lower the premiums.
+If you rarely or never claim on your insurance, but want financial protection for major unexpected expenses, you can save a lot of money by choosing a high insurance deductible.
+The higher the deductible, the lower the insurance premiums.

 5. Attend defensive driving courses